Island hopping on the Aeolian Islands

 Surreal steaming fumaroles

-Nevertheless, it’s worth venturing through it if you can handle it – and be engulfed by a surreal landscape with brightly coloured steaming fumaroles, some of them encrusted with delicate red and yellow sulphur needlecrystals.
+Nevertheless, it’s worth venturing through it if you can handle it – and be engulfed by a surreal landscape with brightly coloured steaming fumaroles, some of them encrusted with delicate red and yellow sulphur needle crystals.
 The views from the crater rim are spectacular!

-Fumaroles, Vulcano crater, Aeolian Islands, Italy
+Fumaroles, Vulcano crater, Italy.

 Fumaroles wafting from the crater’s edge.